roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     nvidia-modprobe -u -c=0 -m || true
     ```

-9. Check the /etc/rc.d/rc.local file to verify that the following configurations are included.
+9. Make sure that the /etc/rc.d/rc.local file includes the following configurations.
 Otherwise, add the following configurations to the file.

     ```
     nvidia-smi -pm 1 || true